peoplecoin00/terc20/README.md

     "tick":"ethi", //token tick, can't be repeatable
     "max":"21000000", //max supply
     "lim":"1000", //limit for each mint
-    "wlim":"10000", //limit for each address can maximum mint "dec":"8", //decimal for minimum divie
+    "wlim":"10000", //limit for each address can maximum mint, address balance < deploy.wlim (Before mint, please do not receive transfers from others, transfers are also counted as balance)
+    "dec":"8", //decimal for minimum divie
     "nonce":"0", //increasing interger, suggest using address original nonce }